import json

 msg = e.detail

-raise RuntimeError(f"An unexpected exception occurred. "
+f"An unexpected exception occurred.
+Please create "

-f"Please create an issue at "
+f"an issue at "

 return pd.DataFrame.from_dict(